tomasohCHOM/motion/services/file-upload/README.md

 # File Upload Microservice

-NOTE: This document was AI generated.
+NOTE: This document was (mostly) AI generated.

 A Go-based microservice for handling file uploads to AWS S3 or MinIO, designed for integration with frontend applications.